-So, you’ve started your blog, posted a handful of your first ah-mazing articles, and now you’re ready to rock.
-You’re ready to grow blog traffic and see those awesome readers mob your site.
+You’re ready to grow blog traffic and watch those readers mob your site.

 But where is er’body?
 Where are all of your readers?